 We emphasize a lot on sterilization these days.
 There are multiple studies showing that children using hand sanitizers have weaker immune systems.

 Another aspect is, high levels of folic acid can accelerate neuropsychiatric complications in persons with B12 deficiency.
 Since folic acid intakes of vegetarians tend to be high (from green vegetables and from grain products that have been fortified with folic acid), those following a vegetarian lifestyle may be at increased risk of neurological and psychological problems.
 Although Folate and B12 work together in the body for so many chemical processes.
-A deficiency of B12 should never be tried to covered with high Folate, as it can cause permanent brain damage.
+A deficiency of B12 should never be tried to cover with high Folate, as it can cause permanent brain damage.

 I write folic acid as folate because Folate is the right form to take and not folic acid.